 - Access to over 50 km of hiking, running and interpretive walking trails in summer

 Ask at Whistler Blackcomb’s Guest Services about a PEAK 2 PEAK Gondola seasons pass if you think you might like the flexibility to come and go multiple times.

-Good to Know: On a single day ticket you can go back and forth on the gondola as many times as you like to soak up the views while it is operating.
-Your ticket is only valid for a single upload – so once you come down from the mountains you cannot go back up on the same ticket.
+Good to Know: On a single day ticket you can go back and forth on the PEAK 2 PEAK Gondola as many times as you like to soak up the views while it is operating.
+However, your ticket is only valid for a single upload – so once you come down from the mountains you cannot go back up on the same ticket.

 What are the operating dates and times for the gondola?